-73 Imports: methods may suffice, but package code is little exercised without the methods package on the search path and may not be fully robust to this scenario.
+72 Imports: methods may suffice, but package code is little exercised without the methods package on the search path and may not be fully robust to this scenario.

-74 This defaults to the same pattern as exportPattern: use something like exportClassPattern("^\$") to override this listing the classes and functions with methods respectively.
-Suppose we had two small packages $\bf A$ and $\bf B$ with $\bf B$ using $\bf A$.
-Then they could have NAMESPACE files and
+73 This defaults to the same pattern as exportPattern: use something like exportClassPattern("^\$") to override this and

-75 if it does, there will be opaque warnings about replacing imports if the classes/methods are also imported.
+74 if it does, there will be opaque warnings about replacing imports if the classes/methods are also imported.